 Wondering what to do in Budapest?
 Whether or not to go?
 See for yourself in this honest review of Budapest…

-I went to Budapest this Summer (thanks British Airways!) and it is a fantastic city, that everybody should visit at least once.
+I went to Budapest this Summer and it is a fantastic city, that everybody should visit at least once.
 I have filtered down the things to do, so that you can maximise your trip!

 Buda and Pest are both nice, both have advantages and disadvantages, so check the map or the things you are drawn to and choose somewhere based on that.
-A general rule of thumb is, Buda has more grandeur and Pest is busier.
+A general rule of thumb is, Buda tends to have more grandeur and Pest is busier.

 Budapest has some of the best nightlife I have ever experienced.
 From huge outdoor bars that incorporate food stalls, to underground clubs that have several mini dance floors all with different genre’s of music, Budapest has it all.
 Every night of the week is lively too, so not just Friday and Saturday.

 The ruin bars are worth visiting, the most popular of which is Szimpla Kert.
 They are good value and unique to Budapest, so definitely check them out.
-Chris’ favourite was Instant, a large and popular jaunt.
-There are also some decent riverside bars, so obviously stroll towards the water to find them.
+Some folks like large multi floor bars like Instant, a popular jaunt, and some like low key riverside hangout bars, so obviously stroll towards the water to find them.

 Another aspect I like is that the majority of drinkers are locals, whereas my preconceived idea of Budapest was that it would be all stag do’s and foreign party goers.
 There’s something for everyone here, so you shouldn’t miss a good night out in this city!